att-innovate/charmander-experiment-nessy/docs/SETUPNESSYNODES.md

 ![image](https://github.com/att-innovate/charmander-experiment-nessy/blob/master/docs/Nessy_Implementation.jpg?raw=true)

 #### Step 1 - Install Charmander
-If you have already have a Charmander set up, the 4-node charmander cluser will need to be reconstructed into a 5-node cluster to run Nessy.
-You will need to do:
+If you have already have a Charmander environment set up, the 4-node charmander cluser will need to be reconstructed into a 5-node cluster to run Nessy.
+You will need to destroy the original cluster:

 	vagrant -y destroy

-Then skip the following and go directlly to Step 2.
+Go to Step 2 after destroying it.

-Otherwise, a Charmander cluster needs to be first up and running before we install Nessy.
+Otherwise, you will need to install a Charmander cluster first.
 In your working directory:

     git clone https://github.com/att-innovate/charmander.git